Budding and blooming spring curb appeal lawn and garden enthusiasts know the beauty and the value of curb appeal.

 Regardless if you are sprucing up your already in place exterior features or adding new, the budding and blooming spring curb appeal is rooted in the lawn and garden details.

-Painting the front door instantly adds a zip of spring spectacular color.
 Decorative stepping stones walk the garden path walk of function and curb appeal style.

 Outdoor planters have come into their own, stylishly speaking.
+This urn planter with decorative floral accents has Mother’s Day gift written all over it.

 Regional designs and decor accessories reflecting regional attributes impress a touch of home.

 Dave snapped a shot of the new recessed LED retrofit downlight with his cell phone.
-The yard and beds show winter wear and are no where near spring ready, but you get the idea.
+The yard and beds show winter wear, and are no where near spring ready, but you get the idea.

 Looking at the house from the street/curb/sidewalk, the light is not as bright as it appears in the photo.
+It’s a very pleasing choice of exterior accent lighting.

 Lamp(s) on a front porch create such an inviting ambiance.
 Isn’t that the idea?